SAT / ACT Prep Online Guides and Tips

 Wyoming 207 1380

 As you can see, the PSAT score required to be a Semifinalist can vary significantly by state.
-In Montana and West Virginia you can become a Semifinalist with a score of about 1380.
-But in Maryland you'll need a far higher score of around 1480—that's a 100-point difference!
+In New Mexico and North Dakota you can become a Semifinalist with a score of about 1380.
+But in Massachusetts you'll need a far higher score of around 1480—that's a 100-point difference!

 Luckily, in no state do you need a perfect PSAT score to qualify as a Semifinalist.
 In fact, in all states you can miss at least 20 points and still qualify for National Merit!